What to Do When Your Credit Card Is Lost or Stolen

 Dealing With Unauthorized Charges

-When fraudulent transactions are made on your credit card, the Fair Credit Billing Act (FCBA) protects you.
-Under federal law, if unauthorized charges are made with your credit card, the maximum amount you can be liable for is $50.
+When fraudulent transactions are made on your credit card, the Fair Credit Billing Act (FCBA) protects you and limits your liability.
+Under federal law, if unauthorized charges are made with your missing credit card, the maximum amount you can be liable for is $50.
 If the charges are made after you report the card as lost or stolen, you have no liability.
 However, if the charges are made before you report the loss, your creditor can ask you to pay up to $50.
 That’s why it’s important to report your missing credit card as soon as possible.

 Many credit card issuers have a zero-fraud liability protection benefit that eliminates your liability for any fraudulent charges as long as the card is reported missing within a certain period of time.
 Ask your creditor if such a benefit applies to your account.